kineticman/FruitDeepLinks/README.md

 ### Deeplinks Not Working

-- Verify streaming app is installed on device
+- Verify the streaming app is installed on your device
-- Check app is authenticated (logged in)
+- Check the app is authenticated (logged in)
-- Test deeplink manually (Fire TV: adb shell am start -a android.intent.action.VIEW -d "scheme://...")
+- Test deeplink manually (Fire TV: `adb shell am start -a android.intent.action.VIEW -d "scheme://..."`)
 - Some services require cable/TV provider authentication

 ### Web Dashboard Not Loading